damianostre/aufy/docs/src/content/docs/starters/about.md

 - Serilog logging with pre-configured console and file sinks
 - OpenAPI/Swagger
 - Discord and GitHub social logins pre-configured

+## AufyClient project

+`AufyClient` provides:
+- Shared API client
+- Default token and user storage implementation with `Local Storage` and `HttpOnly` cookies
+- Shared models
+- Axios HTTP client with pre-configured interceptors for refresh tokens and error handling

+`AufyClient` can be used as a standalone library in any other project.

 ## Client project